allankouidri/Face_Detection_Android_App/README.md

 This is a camera app that continuously detects the faces (bounding boxes) in the frames seen by your device's back camera,

-Tree models generated from MobilnetV2 are available :
+Three models generated from MobilnetV2 are available :

 * Detect_640.tflite : SSD MobileNet V2 FPNLite 640x640